With Our Clients Every Step of the Way

-Somerset Attorneys Proficiently Helping You Get the Results You Need
+Somerset Attorneys Helping You Effectively Achieve the Results You Need

-Even if you are innocent, it is important to have an experienced assault defense lawyer in New Jersey to defend your rights if you have been accused of a crime.
-An assault defense lawyer can provide invaluable advice and representation so you understand the legal process and know what to expect.
+Even if you are innocent, it is important to have an experienced assault attorney in New Jersey to defend your rights if you have been accused of a crime.
+An assault lawyer can provide invaluable advice and representation so you understand the legal process and know what to expect.

-Call us today at (732) 607-5553 to schedule a free consultation with our New Jersey assault defense lawyers.
+Call us today at (732) 607-5553 or contact us online to schedule a free consultation with our New Jersey assault defense lawyers.

-What Are the Different Types of Assault in New Jersey?
+Understanding Different Types of Assault Charges in New Jersey

 There are two kinds of assault: simple assault and aggravated assault.
 The difference between the two may mean you wind up with a fine or probation compared to 10 years in prison.